 Andrew Paradise is the CEO and founder of Skillz.
 Andrew is a serial entrepreneur with a successful track record.
 Prior to Skillz, Andrew founded AisleBuyer, which was sold to Intuit in April 2012 as well as Photrade, which was sold in 2009 to MPA Inc. He has also worked in venture capital and private equity investing for Fort Washington Capital Partners and The Watermill Group.
 Andrew learned to program at age seven by hacking a video game with a hex editor and later wrote his first game in Pascal.
 Andrew founded Skillz because he believes in making mobile games more fun for players while making game creation more lucrative for developers.

-Casey Chafkin is the Chief Marketing Officer at Skillz.
+Casey Chafkin is the Chief Operating Officer at Skillz.
 As a stats geek turned marketer and the fourth employee at AisleBuyer (now Intuit GoPayment), Casey is an expert in mobile payments and performance marketing.
 Prior to AisleBuyer, Casey worked at CarMax where he re-launched the company’s consumer offering and led loyalty research.
 Casey received his B.S. in economics from Duke University and his MBA from Harvard Business School.
 Outside of the office, Casey has continued to pursue his love of statistics as an avid poker player and a co-author of a paper covering programmatic trading strategies within sports handicapping markets.

 Miriam Aguirre, an avid gaming enthusiast, is the Vice President of Engineering at Skillz.
 Prior to this, she worked as a software engineer for companies including HubAnalytics, Krush Inc., Financial Engines and Hewlett-Packard.
 She has been featured in CIO Magazine for her passion and efforts to bring diversity to eSports and gaming.
 Miriam grew up in Los Angeles and moved to the San Francisco Bay Area after graduating from MIT.
 Today, she can be found leading the Skillz engineering team and working to advance the eSports industry.